Suzyklementy/simple-auto-mapper/README.md

 ## License

-This project is open sorce and avaiable to use for everyone
+This project is licensed under the terms of the [MIT license](./LICENSE).

 <br>